mhaack/mh-site/content/posts/2023-03-04-hc-sr04-distance-sensor-in-esphome.md

 4. Save and upload the ESPHome firmware to your microcontroller using the ESPHome web interface or the command-line tool.
 5. Once the firmware is uploaded and the device is connected to your Wi-Fi network, you should be able to see the distance measurement from the ultrasonic sensor in the microcontroller logs within the ESPHome dashboard or using

-{% image "/images/watertank_steckplatine.png", "fritzing diagram of water tank sensor setup", "x-small", "Wiring diagram of water tank sensor setup" %}
+{% image "/images/watertank_steckplatine.png", "fritzing diagram of water tank sensor setup", "x-small", "Wiring diagram of JSN-SR04T on the breadboard" %}

 That's it!
 You now have a working HC-SR04 or JSN-SR04T ultrasonic distance sensor connected to your microcontroller and integrated with ESPHome.